-you would like to switch om our plan to: This is what you should do: • Another Medicare Enroll in the new Medicare health plan. health plan.
+If you would like to switch from our plan to: This is what you should do: Another Medicare health Enroll in the new Medicare health plan. plan.
 You will automatically be disenrolled from our plan when your new plan's coverage begins.

-If you would like to switch from our plan to: This is what you should do: Original Medicare with a separate Medicare prescription drug plan.
-Enroll in the new Medicare prescription drug plan.
+Original Medicare with a separate Medicare Enroll in the new Medicare prescription drug plan. prescription drug plan.
 You will automatically be disenrolled from our plan when your new plan's coverage begins.
-Original Medicare without a separate Medicare prescription Send us a written request to disenroll.
-Contact Customer Service if you need more information on how to do this. drug plan.
+Original Medicare without a separate Medicare prescription drug plan.
+Send us a written request to disenroll.
+Contact Customer Service if you need more information on how to do this.
 You can also contact Medicare, at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week, and ask to be disenrolled.
 TTY users should call 1-877-486-2048.
 You will be disenrolled from our plan when your coverage in Original Medicare begins.